aperullo/grayskull/examples/k8s/platform-usage/readme.md

 ## Rook Ceph

-To use the Rook Ceph storage, we use Redis' Docker image.
-Redis needs a `Deployment`, `Service`, and `PersistentVolumeClaim`.
+To use the Rook Ceph storage, we need a `PersistentVolumeClaim`, and we also need a `volumes` and a `volumeMounts` section in the `Deployment` for the database.
+We will use Redis as an example database that requires persistence.

 `sample.yml`:
 ```yml